dhairyagada/8051codes/README.md

 1. Multiplication of two numbers

-2. Addition of 10 numbers
+2. Addition of first 10 numbers

 3. Toggle LEDS with AAH and 55H